 Typically hummus is used as a dip for pita or other flatbread and is almost always found on a mezze (appetizer) platter along with falafel, eggplant, tahini, and vegetables such as tomatoes, cucumbers, radishes, pickled onions, and olives.

 Of all the Middle Eastern countries, Israel actually consumes the most amount of hummus and it's served as an accompaniment with almost every meal.
 Because the ingredients in hummus conform to religious kosher dietary laws, it can be eaten with both meat and dairy foods.

 Bean dips are more common than hummus in the U.S. and are typically eaten with tortilla chips.
 Although we tend to think of them as Mexican or Mexican inspired, bean dips are really an American invention as refried beans are more typically eaten as a side dish in Mexico.

 The primary difference between bean dips and hummus is that bean dips get their creaminess from sour cream or other dairy products whereas hummus uses the stronger, nuttier flavor of tahini (sesame paste).

 Hummus, whether chickpea or black bean based, can include a wide variety of spices so try some cumin, za'atar, oregano, or lemony sumac.

-- Add the rinsed and drained black beans, sesame paste, garlic, olive oil, lime juice and cumin to a food processor and blend until completely smooth and creamy.
+Add the rinsed and drained black beans, sesame paste, garlic, olive oil, lemon juice, and cumin to a food processor and blend until completely smooth and creamy.

-- Season with salt and pepper to taste and stir in the cilantro (or parsley if you don't like cilantro).
+Season with salt and pepper, to taste, and stir in the cilantro.
 If the mixture is too thick for your liking, add half a teaspoon of olive oil and a half teaspoon of lemon juice or water.